jacksoncoutinho/Learn-Scala/01-Intro.md

 # Scala Introduction
+* Scala, short for Scalable Language, is a hybrid functional programming language.
+* It was designed by Martin Odersky.
+It was officially released for java platform in early 2004.
-* Scala is both a Functional programming and Object Oriented programming language that runs on the JVM!
+* It is both a Functional programming and Object Oriented programming language that runs on the JVM!
+* It is a pure object-oriented language in the sense that every value is an object.
 * Is a general purpose programming language providing support for functional programming and a strong static type system.
 * Scala has a set of features which differ from Java.
 Some of these are:
   - All types are objects